 Although Product Qualified Leads require a shift in the sales dynamic, they offer several important benefits that make it well worth pivoting in your organization.

 Product Qualified Leads are already intimately familiar with your product and, therefore, less likely to churn once they have been converted.
 They have an understanding of what they are signing up for beyond marketing and sales collateral which will only ever present an incomplete picture.
 This means that your customer retention rates are likely to be strong when using PQLs.

 Represents the ideal customer

 Customers who have already signed up to use a free version of your product are much better targets for sales.
-They don’t need any convincing that your software provides value, meaning that your product is likely to be a good fit for these PQLs.
+Your software’s value is evident, indicating a strong fit for these PQLs who require no further persuasion.
 These types of customers will have the matching attributes and needs of your ideal customer, so your sales reps spend less effort converting them.